VinoSarran/Pewlett-Hackard-Analysis/README.md

 - Unfortunately, when broken out by Title, we see that over 50,000 of those 72,000 retiring hold Senior Engineering or Senior Staff roles.
 Roles difficult to recruit and hire for:
   ![alt text](https://github.com/VinoSarran/Pewlett-Hackard-Analysis/blob/main/Resources/titlesbreakout.PNG?raw=true)
          <br>
-- To soften the blow, has identified 1,549 employees who are still roughly 10 years from retirement that can become mentees to those eligible for retirement.
+- To soften the blow, Pewlett-Hackard has identified 1,549 employees who are still roughly 10 years from retirement that can become mentees to those eligible for retirement.
 Their titles range but still cover the feilds needed in this knowledge sharing effort.
   ![alt text](https://github.com/VinoSarran/Pewlett-Hackard-Analysis/blob/main/Resources/Mentee.PNG?raw=true)